 Media monitoring can be defined as monitoring a range of media outlets such as search engines, forums, TV, radio, to find relevant mentions.

-Now that you have a crisis management plan in place, check out Agorapulse for free and discover all the great monitoring, scheduling, listening and reporting tools we mentioned.
+Now that you have an effective social media crisis management plan in place, check out Agorapulse for free and discover all the great monitoring, scheduling, listening and reporting tools we mentioned.